 Is Aimovig used for cluster headaches or vestibular migraine?

 Aimovig isn’t currently approved to treat cluster headaches or vestibular migraine.
-But the drug may be used off-label for these conditions.
-(Off-label use means using a drug for a condition other than the one it’s approved to treat.)
+But the drug may be prescribed off-label for these conditions.
+(Off-label use means prescribing a drug for a condition other than the one it’s approved to treat.)

 With cluster headaches, you may have painful headaches that happen in clusters.
 A cluster describes several headaches that happen over a short period of time.